Are we men present or absent in our relationships? If you feel absent, what do you feel is causing that absense?

 Related Articles

-That Personal Trainer at the Spiritual Gym… It seems just about everyone has a physical fitness routine they try to follow.
-From gym memberships to hiking, biking, or running, most folks I...
+Exercising in the Spirit.
+It seems that just about everyone has a physical fitness routine they try to follow daily.
+From gym memberships to hiking, biking, or running, most folks I know...

 When I am present in a relationship, I am placing that person’s thoughts, prayers, feelings and needs ahead of my own.